Nisserino/agile-dnd/readme.md

 <br> </br>
 _***Special abilities:***<br>_
-Each class have their own special ability
+Each class have their own special ability.
 <br>
 Knight: Shield block, always blocks the first attack in a battle.<br>
 Wizard: Blinding light, makes monsters blind which increases your ability to escape by 80%<br>